 For personalize coaching or to learn more about our Heartmanity programs, call 406-577-2100.

-If you want to dig into learning more about emotional intelligence, check out our online emotional intelligence course.
+If you want to dig in and learn about emotional intelligence and hone your skills, now you can in an easy, practical way.
+Check out our online emotional intelligence course.